 4. Heart Problems

-5. Harmful for the Gut
+5. Harmful to the Gut

 Maida is also known as ‘glue to the gut.’
 This is because once the maida reaches the digestive system, it turns to glue and acts like a sticky agent that may clog the system.
 In addition to that, maida also doesn’t promote the growth of good bacteria and further disrupts the digestion process.
 Therefore, it is recommended to eat foods packed with fiber as they may help in cleaning the gut.